"Portraits From Madison Avenue"

 Wet Collodion is the perfect syntax for my work.
 I use it as a metaphor as it relates to abandonment.
 The process was abandoned and forgotten, just as most marginalized people are by the mainstream.
 I also embrace it for its imperfections; echoing our human imperfections.

 Collodion's unique esthetic gives a half-remembered dream quality evoking the feeling of memory.
 It's hauntingly beautiful and reveals deep, poignant qualities about the people I photograph.
 It also allows me to interact with the sitter in ways traditional photography doesn't.
 Because of the commitment (time, complexity and stubbornness) of the process, I feel that the sitter co-creates the image with me.
-That process is very important to me.
+That idea is very important to me.
 In the end, it's the co-creation that is the art.
 I consider the image evidence or residue of that interaction.

 "Portraits from Madison Avenue" and "Vergangenheitsbewältigung" were combined, a total of 88 photographs, and shown at Centre Iris Gallery for Photography.
 The exhibition was up from March to June, 2010 in Paris, France.
 It was called, "Glass Memories".